totten/comex/README.md

 ## Background/Goal

-* Get past the jam -- no easy way forward, bite the bullet
+Get past the log-jam -- we've stagnated because there's no easy+perfect solution to composer+extensions.
+Bite the bullet and try a solution to the first obvious problem.